Maritime Museum Rotterdam: Maritime Museum Harbour

 A former attraction was the 19th-century ironclad ram ship HNLMS Buffel, which was moored outside of the museum.
 The ship was moved to Hellevoetsluis in 2013 (due to cost cuts) where it will be exploited by the Stichting Museumschip de Buffel to preserve this ship for the generations to come.

 The Maritime Museum Harbour includes the red cast iron Low Light of the Hook of Holland, which formerly stood at the entrance to the Nieuwe Waterweg (New Waterway).
 Furthermore, it includes a wide range of steam tugs, a steam driven sheerleg and a working grain elevator.
 A diverse range of historical inland vessels is also exposed here.
 Visitors are able to enter most of the ships.
 In the summer the Museum organizes cruises through the city of Rotterdam with these ships.

+Offshore experience

+This exhibit simulates the search for oil, gas, wind energy and renewables at sea.
+It showcases the work done by drillers, crane operators, windmill specialists and helicopter pilots.

 Professor Splash (Professor Plons)

 In this exhibition children between 4 and 12 years old learn about the maritime world by playing.
-As they play, they learn all sorts of things about various types of ships, working in the port, navigation and how products such as their own toys are transported by ship from all over the world to the Netherlands.
+As they play, they learn about various types of ships, working in the port, navigation and how products such as their own toys are transported by ship from all over the world to the Netherlands.